michaelbrant/MenuTexter/README.md

 To Run the MenuTexter:
 1. Launch a t2.micro Amazon Linux AMI EC2 instance.
+2.
+'''sh
-2. sudo yum update
+$sudo yum update
-3. sudo easy_install bs4
+$sudo easy_install bs4
-4. sudo easy_install configparser
+$sudo easy_install configparser
+'''sh
 5. Move all code to /home/ec2-user
 6. edit config.cfg with either your own gmail account or add the password that I will give to you.
 (I'm not posting that here)